yawaramin/stubbex/README.md

-# Stubbex–stub any host, any endpoint
+# Stubbex–stub and template with ease

 This is a stub server, like Mountebank or Wiremock.
-Its purpose is to automatically record, save, and reply with responses from real endpoints whenever you try to hit the stub endpoint.
+Its purpose is to automatically record, save, and reply with responses from real endpoints whenever you try to hit the stub endpoint, optionally with interpolation from template stubs that you control.
 Essentially, it's a cache at the granularity of every endpoint for any host.

 What sets Stubbex apart (in my opinion) are three things:

+## Emphasis on Simplicity

+The Stubbex philosophy is to do everything with as little configuration as possible–typically zero config.
+Every stub server I've come across requires a configuration file, or some HTTP commands, or a unit-test framework, to tell it what to do.

+Stubbex requires no configuration and tries to 'do the right thing': call out to the real endpoints only if it needs to, and replay existing stubs whenever it can.

+If you want to set up stubs manually, you have to place the stub files in the format that Stubbex expects, at the right location, as explained below.
+However, you can also take advantage of Stubbex's initial recording ability to edit already-existing stub files in place.

 ## Concurrency